-A survey of digital literature that applies narrative theory to digital fiction and poetry, interactive fictions, multi-user discourses, and blogs.
+A survey of digital literature that applies narrative theory to digital fiction and poetry, interactive fictions, multi-user discourses, and story-driven games.

 In this paper students analyse a range of narrative fiction that has emerged with